-The exemption applies to anyone who owns the new build within this 20-year fixed period, and the timing of the exemption does not reset when the property is sold.
+The exemption applies to anyone who owns the new build.

 Apportionment required where land is only partially new build land

 If interest relates to land with both a new build and a non-new build, then only part of the land is considered new build land.
 In these circumstances, you need to apportion the interest between the new build land and the non-new build land.
 Only interest incurred in relation to the new build land qualifies for the exemption.